swilgosz/hanamimastery/data/episodes/3-style-your-app-with-bulma.md

 Due to Hanami::Assets being fully configured in the new Hanami application, it's pretty easy to install any `npm` package and use it in our web apps.

-In the getting started guide, You can see several ways to install it, and just for now we'll use the option to import the css directly from the CDN's official URL.
+In the getting started guide, You can see several ways to install it, and, just for now, we'll use the option to import the CSS directly from the CDN's official URL.

 I just need to copy the source code and paste it in the `slices/main/assets/public/index.css` Index.css file for my `main` slice.

-Then going back to the installation, I can see that in the _code requirements_ section of the Bulma's documentation I also need to add viewport information into my applicaiton layout html file.
+Then going back to the installation, I can see that in the _code requirements_ section of Bulma's documentation I also need to add viewport information into my application layout HTML file.
 Let me copy that very quickly.

 ```css
 # slices/main/assets/public/index.css